jadolg/szero/README.md

-# Temporarily scale down all deployments in a namespace
+# Temporarily scale down all deployments, statefulsets, and daemonsets in a namespace

 ![szero](szero.png)

 ### What it does

-Downscale all deployments in a namespace to 0 replicas and back to their previous state.
+Downscale all deployments, statefulsets, and daemonsets in a namespace to 0 replicas and back to their previous state.
 Useful when you need to tear everything down and bring it back in a namespace.

 ### Install